UH-OH: Frances Stark 1991-2015

-Available from Textfield.
+Available from the Hammer Museum.

 But what of Frances Stark, standing by itself, a naked name, bare as a ghost to whom one would like to lend a sheet?